ActiveStack/ActiveSDKJavaScript/API.md

   "existingClientIds": [
     "<existing_client_id>",
     "<another_existing_client_id>",
-    "<one of these exists for every connect and reconnect>" ],
+    "<one of these exists for the original connect and every subsequent reconnect>" ],
   "clientId": "<current_client_id>",
   "deviceId": "<device_id>",